Laimo64/Laparoscopic-Liver-Landmark/README.md

-# [Private Preview] Landmark Segmentation with Foundation Models
+# Landmark Segmentation with Foundation Models

 This repository contains a simplified and anonymized preview of a work-in-progress project under AAAI 2026 submission.